alien4cloud/csar-public-library/org/ystia/haproxy/README.rst

 HAProxy is a fast and reliable solution offering high availability, load balancing, and proxying for TCP and HTTP-based applications.

+There are 3 types of YSTIA HAProxy components, all being packed in the same YSTIA CSAR

+- HAProxy is necessary to host HAProxyHTTP or HAProxyTCP
+- HAProxyHTTP provides proxying for HTTP
+- HAProxyTCP provides proxying for TCP

 The following figure shows a HAProxyHTTP node:

 .. image:: docs/images/haproxyhttp_component.png